 I am overeducated with a BA from The University of Wisconsin-Madison, MDiv from McCormick Theological Seminary, PhD in systematic theology from The Catholic University, and MBA from The George Washington University.
+I have written one book, The Business of the Church (Alban, 2009), and currently am working on a book on teams.
+I have recently joined the Alban Consulting Team as a Field Consultant.

 I am a potter, throwing pots on the wheel and teaching the wheel.
 My wife and I have two adult children and three grandchildren.
-We have a second home in San Miguel de Allende, GTO, Mexico where we spend almost two months of the year.
+We have a second home in San Miguel de Allende, GTO, Mexico where we spend almost four months of the year.

 In summary, I am a very blessed person!